New Student Checklist

 Find your home away from home.
 There are many off-campus housing options within walking distance or along bus routes and meal plans are also available to non-residence students if you choose to live off-campus.
 View listings on Dalhousie's Off-Campus Living website, which can also help with your search and provide tips to prepare you for off-campus living.

-During orientation, you will have a chance to:
+During New to Dal orientation, you will have a chance to:

 - explore the campus